-- In the year of correction.
+In the year of correction.
 Similar to the requirement in paragraph 250-10-50-2 for accounting changes, we believe an entity includes the disclosures in each filing until the annual financial statements are filed.
 This means that an entity that issues interim financial statements should provide the required disclosures in the financial statements of both the interim period in which the correction was made, as well as future interim periods and the annual period of the correction.
-See also section 5.3. - Subsequent to the year of correction.
+See also section 5.3.

+Subsequent to the year of correction.
 The required restatement disclosures do not need to be repeated in either interim or annual financial statements for years subsequent to the year of correction.
 [250-10-50-10]

-4.4.30 Error correction is material to current-period financial statements: Little r restatement
+4.4.30 Error correction is material to current-period financial statements but not to prior-period financial statements: little r restatement

-The guidance in this section applies when the following conditions are met (see Question 4.4.10):
+The guidance in this section applies to 'little r restatements' (also known as 'revision restatements') - i.e. when the following conditions are met (see Question 4.4.10):